-- 1. At a minimum, through conversation and direct questioning, the I&/R/A Specialist shall request and record the demographic information outlined by the LGOA upon receiving a constituent call (i.e. First and Last Name; Primary Phone; County; State; Date of Birth; Gender; Request for Service; and Reason for Request for Services). - 2.
+- 1. At a minimum, through conversation and direct questioning, the I&/R/A Specialist shall request and record the demographic information outlined by the LGOA upon receiving a constituent call (i.e. required client data, request for service; and reason for Request for services). - 2.
 The I&R/A Specialist shall provide the inquirer with at least three appropriate referral choices (per contact), when possible.
 If resources are unavailable at the time, the I&R/A Specialist shall make a good faith effort to assist the caller with alternate avenues for seeking services and/or encourage the caller to call back at a future date.

 g.
-Tracking Client Data
+Tracking Client Data and Outreach Efforts

-- 1. Client information, as well as outreach efforts, shall be recorded in accordance with the protocols set by the LGOA to ensure current client information is up to date, to prevent duplication of client profiles, and to identify the need to create a new client record. - 2.
+- 1. Client information, as well as outreach efforts, shall be recorded in accordance with the protocols set by the LGOA to ensure current client information is up to date, to prevent duplication of client profiles, and to identify the need to create a new client record.
+(Please see the I&R/A Client Tracking Toolkit.) - 2.
 Tracking of a new or previous client shall be recorded in OLSA as close to the time of contact as possible.
-Client information must be tracked within OLSA within 48 hours of receipt of the call to ensure adequate and timely input of information and to promote accurate and accessible data for the purpose of interagency collaboration to best serve clients.
+Client information shall be tracked within OLSA within 48 hours of receipt of the call to ensure adequate and timely input of information and to promote accurate and accessible data for the purpose of interagency collaboration to best serve clients. - 3.
+The AAA shall ensure that all outreach events are tracked in OLSA in accordance with the best practices and protocols outlined by the LGOA for the purpose of analyzing and enhancing community outreach. - 4.
+The AAA are responsible for creating performance goals for outreach efforts based on their populations, as well as implementing monitoring practices and measurements to support planning activities, internal analysis, and appropriate coverage of their counties served.